|NACHC is closely monitoring the impact of the novel coronavirus (COVID-19) and is making adjustments to in-person events.

 - Access to periodic leadership refresher trainings.

-- Advisory input on leadership-focused peer-to-peer session content development at NACHC Conferences.
+- Advisory input on leadership-focused peer-to-peer session content development for NACHC Conferences.

 - Opportunities to mentor young professionals / emerging leaders from the health center community and to be mentored by other health center leaders.